ovh/docs/pages/web/hosting/diagnostic_fix_500_internal_server_error/guide.en-gb.md

 ---
 title: 'Fixing the 500 Internal Server Error'
-excerpt: How to fix the 500 Internal Server Error
+excerpt: Find out how to fix some of the most common website errors
 slug: web_hosting_how_to_fix_the_500_internal_server_error
 legacy_guide_number: g1987
 section: 'Diagnostics'
 ---

-**Last updated 04/05/2021**
+**Last updated 5th May 2021**

 ## Objective

-The « 500 Internal Server Error » can affect all or only parts of your website.
-It can be random, permanent or appear as a blank page.
+The "500 Internal Server Error" can affect your entire website or only parts of it.
+It can be permanent, appear sporadically, or result in a blank page.

 ![error500](images/error-500-2.png){.thumbnail}

-These errors may also come from updates carried out **automatically** by components of your website, and therefore, would therefore occur without any action on your side.
+These errors may also come from updates carried out **automatically** by components of your website and therefore occur without any action taken on your side.

-**Learn how to diagnose the most common cases of 500 errors.**
+**Learn how to diagnose the most common cases of "500" type errors.**

 > [!warning]
 >